xiix0/scam/README.md

-Your own qualities will help prevent your advancement in the world.
+Your love life will be happy and harmonious.